PaulDuvall/aws-5-mins/cloudshell/README.md

 ### Download File

+1. From your CloudShell environment, create a new file.
+1. Make some changes to the file.
 1. Go to **Actions** and select **Download File**.

 ### Upload File

+1. On your local computer, create a new file.
+1. Make some changes to the file.
 1. Go to **Actions** and select **Upload File**.

 ### Restart AWS CloudShell